 Sometimes your zeal and dedication to a TV show turns out to be one big disappointment once it all comes to an end.
-And according to fan fervor over the highly anticipated "Girls" series finale, the HBO show may have already earned that dubious distinction.
-Here are seven examples from some of television's best shows of all time -- which, sadly, also became famous for their epically bad series finales.
+Now that we embark on the 20th anniversary of the widely reviled “Seinfeld” finale episode, here are examples from some of television’s best shows of all time — which, sadly, also became famous for their epically bad series endings.

-The series finale of the beloved "show about nothing" has gone down in history as a big flop.
-Jerry (Jerry Seinfeld), George (Jason Alexander), Elaine (Julia Louis-Dreyfus) and Kramer (Michael Richards) end up in prison for violating the "Good Samaritan" law.
+The series finale of the beloved “show about nothing,” which aired on May 14, 1998, went down in history as an epic flop.
+Jerry (Jerry Seinfeld), George (Jason Alexander), Elaine (Julia Louis-Dreyfus) and Kramer (Michael Richards) end up in prison for violating the “Good Samaritan” law.
 In the last shot, we see Jerry performing stand-up to his fellow inmates.
-It was just weird.
+Fans simply found it weird.

 “How I Met Your Mother”

 The CBS show had a cult following for the near-decade it was on the air.
 It followed the life of Ted Mosby (Josh Radnor) in New York City.
 Everyone’s favorite perpetually single architect was always on the lookout for love.
 He eventually finds it in the very last season, but ends up going back — in the series finale — to Robin Scherbatsky (Cobie Smulders), his friend that he’s been in love with since they met in the first episode of the season.
 The recreated first date from the first season was cute, but fans were annoyed to see Ted and Robin together after spending the entire season leading up to Robin and Barney’s (Neil Patrick Harris) wedding.